xoph1319/home_assistant_support/README.md

 # Home Assistant Alarm Clock Component

-A custom component for Home Assistant that provides alarm clock functionality with a beautiful Lovelace UI card for easy management.
+A custom component for Home Assistant that provides alarm clock functionality with a beautiful Lovelace UI card for easy management and HomeKit integration.

 ## Features